Prostate Cancer

 • Osteopenia or osteoporosis, which is the thinning of bones

-Other treatment methods include
+Other treatment approaches:

 Chemotherapy